OUR CORE BELIEFS

 We believe in the existence of angels as personal spirit beings, some good and some evil (Mark 8:38; James 2:19).
 We believe that Satan is the leader of the evil angels and the archenemy of God (Job 1:6-2:8; Matthew 25:41; Revelation 12:9).
 He enticed the human race into sin and currently dominates the unregenerate in their rebellion against God (Genesis 3:1-6; Ephesians 2:2; 2 Corinthians 4:4: Acts 26:18; Colossians 1:13).

-God created the universe out of nothing (Hebrews 11:3) in six twenty-four hour days (Exodus 20:11) by means of His bare word (Genesis 1:1-25; Psalm 33:6).
+We believe God created the universe out of nothing (Hebrews 11:3) in six twenty-four hour days (Exodus 20:11) by means of His bare word (Genesis 1:1-25; Psalm 33:6).
 On the sixth day, God formed Adam out of dust from the ground and breathed into him the breath of life (Genesis 1:26-2:7).
 He then made Eve from one of Adam’s ribs (Genesis 2:21-22).
 The theory of evolution is incompatible with the Bible’s teaching on creation (Romans 5:12).

 We believe that God created the human race in His own image, capable of reflecting His character in numerous and unique ways (Genesis 1:26-28; 5:1-2; Ephesian 4:24; Colossians 3:10).
 The purpose of humanity is to exercise dominion over the rest of creation for the glory of God (Genesis 1:26-28).
 We believe that Adam and Eve were actual, historical persons from whom the entire human race descended (Genesis 2:4-24; 3:20; Luke 3:38).